nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### Document, Image, Video Annotations with ARender Connector {{since '10.2'}}

-A first implementation of the ARender SPI bridge has been done so as to be able to preview content stored in Nuxeo using the [Arender previewer](https://arender.io/).
+A first implementation of the ARender SPI bridge has been done so as to be able to preview content stored in Nuxeo using the [ARender previewer](https://ARender.io/).
 It allows to preview and annotate content, may it be an office file, an image or a video.
-A first integration to Web UI is done in the addon, the Arender previewer appears in a new "annotations" tab.
+A first integration to Web UI is done in the addon, the ARender previewer appears in a new "annotations" tab.
 Also, comments made for a given annotation are synced with Nuxeo Comments.
 Deeper integration will be done in the future.
 The connector also exposes an operation for getting an URL that will open a diff view of binary content (`Document.ARenderGetDiffUrl`).
 A package is available on the marketplace.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24104](https://jira.nuxeo.com/browse/NXP-24104),[NXP-24724](https://jira.nuxeo.com/browse/NXP-24724) and [NXP-25071](https://jira.nuxeo.com/browse/NXP-25071) ({{since '10.3'}}).

-### MS Office 356 Integration: WOPI Implementation
+### MS Office 356 Integration: WOPI Implementation {{since '10.3'}}

 Nuxeo Server is now integrated with Office Online through the implementation of the WOPI protocol.
 It enables users to benefit from all Office Online features such as: